 1 quart plain unsweetened soy milk (Trader Joe’s is my favorite)

-1 probiotic cultures capsule (look for a total of around 50 billion cultures per capsule)*
+2 probiotic cultures capsules (look for 50 billion cultures per capsule)*

 In a medium bowl, mix soy milk with probiotic cultures.
-To do this, just open the capsule, and separate the two halves.
-Pour all of the powder into the bowl with the milk, and discard empty capsule.
+To do this, just open each capsule, and separate the two halves.
+Pour all of the powder into the bowl with the milk, and discard empty capsules.
 Whisk together to incorporate fully.
+Pour mixture into Mason jars.
+(It will not matter how many jars you use or how full the jars are, as long as they all fit into the pressure cooking pot.)

-Allow yogurt to cool for at least 12 hours.
-Stir well and serve immediately, or store in the refrigerator for up to one week.
+Allow fermentation to take place for a full 8 hours.
+After fermentation is complete, carefully remove lid.
+Refrigerate yogurt for 8 to 12 hours.
+Stir well and serve, or store in the refrigerator for up to one week.

 ♥ ♥ ♥ ♥ ♥ ♥